fluidsonic/fluid-json/README.md

 Note that until [KT-12605](https://youtrack.jetbrains.com/issue/KT-12605) is fixed the code coverage [reported by Codecov](https://codecov.io/github/fluidsonic/fluid-json) (and measured using [JaCoCo](http://www.eclemma.org/jacoco)) is a lot lower than it should be.
-It's more likely around 94% - 98%.
+It's more likely around 90% - 95%.

-You can run the tests manually using IntelliJ with [Spek](https://plugins.jetbrains.com/plugin/8564-spek) plugin, the Gradle run configuration `Test` or from the command line by using:
+You can run the tests manually using IntelliJ IDEA and the [Spek](https://plugins.jetbrains.com/plugin/8564-spek) plugin, the Gradle run configuration `Test` or from the command line by using:

 ```bash
 ./gradlew check